 Clemens Gutjahr is a composer for film, games, and theater.

-In 2025, he was awarded the prestigious Peer Raben Music Award for his "precise, clever and courageous work" on the short film Detlev by director Ferdinand Ehrhardt.
+In 2025, he was awarded the Peer Raben Music Award for his "precise, clever and courageous work" on the short film Detlev by director Ferdinand Ehrhardt.

 With the feature documentary Moria Six by director Jennifer Malmann, his music premiered in German cinemas in 2025.
-With the documentary Red Ear by Paul Drey it was publish by New York Times open doc in 2023.

 Clemens Gutjahr began his musical journey as a jazz pianist, releasing two albums with his trio.
 Exploration and improvisation remain at the heart of his creative process.